If you are one tight budget and want a family holiday in Greece, then you might consider going outside the main holiday season.

-The hotel in Samos wasn't very nice, compared to when we visited Crete, we stayed at a small family hotel called Leonidas, we had a two-room apartment with a gigantic balcony, and the staff was just so nice, that we just ended up spending almost the entire vacation on the fake-grass by the pool.
+The hotel in Samos wasn’t very fancy compared to when we visited Crete.
+We stayed at a small family hotel called Leonidas, we had a two-room apartment with a gigantic balcony, and the staff was just so nice, that we just ended up spending almost the entire vacation on the fake-grass by the pool.

 When is the best time of year to visit Greece?

 So, one thing you will have to know is, the weather and temperatures of the Greek islands might differentiate, not only from island to island but also from south to north of each island.

 If we take Crete, an island we have visited in the past, then the temperatures of the south of the island, will be a few degrees Celsius hotter than the north-west.

 Take a look at this chart, about the average temperatures in Crete, depending on the time of year.

 |May||15 – 24||59 – 75|

 |June||19 – 27||66 – 80|

 |July||22 – 29||71 – 84|